Mansions of Rastafari: Nyabinghi

-Kiga women who received Nyahbinghi's blessings and were said to be possessed by Nyahbinghi came to be called bagirwa (Hopkins, p.
+Kiga women who received Nyabinghi's blessings and were said to be possessed by Nyabinghi came to be called bagirwa (Hopkins, p.
 259).
 Eventually, the revered bagirwa gained political dominion and became governors of the Kiga people, living a dual life of political and spiritual leadership.
 The bagirwa, including Muhumusa, remained governors of the Kiga people until 1930 after losing their land to British, German, and Belgian imperialists, which they fought for a period of twenty years.
 The singular form of the word "bagirwa" is "mugirwa".
 At some point, men became Nyahbinghi priests as well (Freedman, pp. 80–81).

-The Nyahbinghi Theocracy Government was named for a legendary Amazon queen of the same name, who was said to have possessed a Ugandan woman named Muhumusa in the 19th century.
+The Nyabinghi Theocracy Government was named for a legendary Amazon queen of the same name, who was said to have possessed a Ugandan woman named Muhumusa in the 19th century.
 Muhumusa inspired a movement, rebelling against African colonial authorities.
-Though she was captured in 1913, alleged possessions by "Niyabinghi" continued, mostly afflicting women.
+Though she was captured in 1913, alleged possessions by "Nyabinghi" continued, mostly afflicting women.

-However, Nyahbinghi doesn't have any linkage to or relationship with Ethiopian history or Haile Selassie, it is a part of the Rastafari movement and a manifestation of the wisdom of Jah.
-Niyabinghi are considered the strictest mansion of the Rastafari movement in Jamaica, preaching the ideals of a global theocracy to be headed by Emperor Haile Selassie I, whom they proclaim to be the promised Messiah and incarnation of Jah, the Supreme.
+However, Nyabinghi doesn't have any linkage to or relationship with Ethiopian history or Haile Selassie, it is a part of the Rastafari movement and a manifestation of the wisdom of Jah.
+Nyabinghi are considered the strictest mansion of the Rastafari movement in Jamaica, preaching the ideals of a global theocracy to be headed by Emperor Haile Selassie I, whom they proclaim to be the promised Messiah and incarnation of Jah, the Supreme.

 They have also been known to be very anti-racist.
 But reflect a deep belief in the uplift of the black race.
 They also express that oppressors towards anybody will be punished by Jah.
-People of the Nyahbinghi faith often (but not always) affiliate themselves with nonviolence.
+People of the Nyabinghi faith often (but not always) affiliate themselves with nonviolence.